Southern Pacific 786

 Southern Pacific 786 is a preserved "Mikado" type steam locomotive, built in August 1916 by the American Locomotive Company's (ALCO) Brooks Works in New York.
 It was used to pull mainline freight trains by the Texas and New Orleans Railroad (TNO), a subsidiary of the Southern Pacific Railroad (SP), until it was removed from service in 1955, and it was donated to the city of Austin, Texas the following year.
 Beginning in 1989, No. 786 was leased to the Austin Steam Train Association, who restored it to operating condition, and the locomotive was used to pull excursion trains on the Austin Western Railroad (AWRR) until 1999.
-Since 2000, crews have been performing an extensive rebuild on No. 786 to bring it back to service, and as of 2025, the rebuild continues to progress.
+Since 2000, crews have been performing an extensive rebuild on No. 786 to bring it back to service, and as of 2026, the rebuild continues to progress.

 History

 Revenue service

 In the 1910s, the Southern Pacific Railroad (SP) designed a new class of 2-8-2 "Mikado" type locomotives for one of their subsidiary companies, the Houston and Texas Central Railway (H&TC).
 This new class was the MK-5 class, which consisted of fifty-seven locomotives.
 No. 786 was the twelfth of twenty MK-5s to be ordered from the American Locomotive Company's (ALCO) Brooks Locomotive Works in Dunkirk, New York, and it was constructed in August 1916.
 The following year, 1917, No. 786 was transferred to another SP subsidiary, the Texas and New Orleans Railroad (H&TC), and they subsequently assigned No. 786 to pull mixed freight trains on their mainline trackage between Houston, Austin, and Galveston.

 The locomotive received multiple modifications while being overhauled for several times during revenue service, including its original extended smokebox being shortened in the 1920s, its boiler pressure being increased from 200 to 210 pounds per square inch on March 1, 1931, and a reception of a worthington feedwater heater system and superheaters on November 29, 1941.
 After serving the T&NO for thirty-nine years, No. 786 was retired in late 1955.
 On March 24, 1956, No. 786 was donated to the city of Austin for static display purposes, and it would remain at a vacant lot behind the Central Fire Station between 4th and 5th Streets for the next thirty-four years.
+In 1976, No. 786 was stripped of its original brake shoes, which were sold to the American Freedom Train foundation for emergency usage on Texas and Pacific 610.